 Database Design Using Normalization Each answer below shows example data from a table.
 Which answer is an example of the missing values problem?
 One row has the value "He is interested in a Silver Porsche from the years 1978-1988" in a column.
 Three rows have the values Brown Small Chair, Small Chair Brown, and Small Brown Chair in the same column.
 Three columns have the values 534-2435, 534-7867, and 546-2356 in the same row.
 Three rows have the values Brown, NULL, and Blue in the same column.
 One row has the value "He is interested in a Silver Porsche from the years 1978-1988" in a column.
 Three rows have the values Brown Small Chair, Small Chair Brown, and Small Brown Chair in the same column.
 Three columns have the values 534-2435, 534-7867, and 546-2356 in the same row.
 Three rows have the values Brown, NULL, and Blue in the same column.
 ANSWER DOWNLOAD EXAMIANS APP

-Database Design Using Normalization When building a database from an existing set of tables, we may safely assume that referential integrity constraints have been enforced on the data we are given.
-True False True False ANSWER DOWNLOAD EXAMIANS APP
+Database Design Using Normalization When building a database from an existing set of tables, we still need to consider normalization principles.
+False True False True ANSWER DOWNLOAD EXAMIANS APP

 Database Design Using Normalization We use the SQL construct COUNT(*) to count the number of rows in a table.
 True False True False ANSWER DOWNLOAD EXAMIANS APP